Mark Laurie (photographer): Photography mentor and instructor

-In 1984, Laurie joined the Professional Photographer Association of Canada and the local Alberta branch, and began teaching the same year out of province, and internationally by 1985.
+In 1984, Laurie joined the Professional Photographers Association of Canada and the local Alberta branch, and began teaching the same year out of province and internationally by 1985.
 He became an instructor, teaching courses and speaking at professional photography seminars and workshops.

-In 1987 Laurie was the Host and Producer of the educational photographic how-to TV series Inner Spirit Photography.
+In 1987, Laurie was the Host and Producer of the educational photographic how-to TV series Inner Spirit Photography.
 It ran on Calgary Cable 10 for a season of seven episodes.

-Laurie was the headline speaker at the Canadian National Photographers convention in August 1992, was past president to several photography organizations including Professional Photographers of Canada and Calgary Photographic Society, and the founding editor of two photography magazines, Portfolio Magazine and InFocus, and the PPOC Loan Collection Book Series.
+Laurie was the headline speaker at the Canadian National Photographers convention in August 1992, was past president of several photography organizations including Professional Photographers of Canada and Calgary Photographic Society, and the founding editor of two photography magazines, Portfolio Magazine and InFocus, and the PPOC Loan Collection Book Series.

 In 2003 Laurie released an instructional CD entitled The Art of Marketing of Female Portraiture, and in 2008 an instructional DVD entitled The Foundation Series: LIGHTING.
 His work and techniques have also been featured in several Norman Phillips photography books.

 Laurie still teaches in Canada, England, and Italy, maintains a professional photographer mentorship program, and holds photography seminars and workshops.

 He has served as a National and International Accredited Print Show Judge for over 30 years.
 He writes on professional topics for a variety of industry and online publications.